Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 FAQ

-How do I calculate a foreign transaction fee?
+How do I avoid a 3% foreign transaction fee?

 If you liked this article and want more practical ways to save money every day, we've compiled our best tips all in one place.